|

 afterwards because that’s my favourite modus operandi with hypnosis tapes in

-* I personally prefer a “count up” to more extra-ordinary trance states of
+general. * I personally prefer a “count up” to more extra-ordinary trance states of

 mind and being, “rising higher and reaching a new threshold of clarity and